Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 * Optionally, an associated PSA key identifier.
 The PSA key may be owned by the PK context and destroyed when the context is destroyed, or it may be referenced by the PK context and left alone when the context is destroyed.

 The PK module does not enforce key policies.
 In particular, it is possible to copy a PK context into a context with a different signature algorithm.

+### Private interfaces

+In this document, a ***private*** interfaces is one that is not documented.
+Applications should not use private interfaces, and we do not promise any kind of stability about them.
+Mbed TLS can use private interfaces of TF-PSA-Crypto, but in the medium term (over the lifetime of TF-PSA-Crypto 1.x and Mbed TLS 4.x), it should stop doing so.
+Public interfaces must not rely on private interfaces, for example a private type cannot be used in the prototype of a public functions.
+However, public types can have a private implementation (we guarantee that the type will keep existing, but it may be implemented differently, typically adding and removing fields in a structure).

+An ***internal*** interface is only usable inside TF-PSA-Crypto.

 ## API elements